We met Mr. Noun in Tips for Teaching Parts of Speech, Part 1.

 Back in my callow youth, we had grammar lessons every day.
 They included acquiring the skill of diagramming sentences.
 At the time, diagramming sentences bored me nearly to tears.
 Now, I find the structure fascinating.
 Had I been introduced to parts of speech through visuals and little story snippets that helped me easily understand, maybe diagramming would also have been fun.
 I have recently revived the art of diagramming because I believe that it helps children/students easily learn how to correctly construct sentences.
 This practice is something I first began to use when I was teaching Spanish.
 It helped my students learn the language much more quickly.

-Here are examples of simple diagramming for Nouns and Verbs:
+Examples of simple diagramming for Nouns and Verbs

 SIMPLE SENTENCES – Subject (noun) and verb.

 Examples of simple diagramming for Adjectives

 If you provide your children blank frames like this one, they can use them to make sentences of their own.

 A practice that facilitates vocabulary acquisition and knowledge of the structure of language is to display words according to their part of speech.
 In my 1st and 2nd grade classroom, I used the walls as secondary teachers (well, probably actually primary teachers because children learn so much from what they see around them – maybe more than they gain from hearing a teacher talk!).
 We acquired one new word a day, used it, made sentences with it, and at the end of the week, put our new words with their neighbors on the walls.
 We filled the bulletin board on the far left with nouns as we learned them.
 The second bulletin board was for verbs and the third for nouns.